 Suppose you have reached the maximum savings potential of your retirement plans and wish to squirrel away more (Congratulations!).
 That can be a wonderful opportunity, but it is also where we see significant mistakes made.

 Extra money often leads to “ego investments,” such as investing directly in a friend’s business, real estate ventures, alternative investments, or day trading.
-Before making such decisions, weigh the options against more mainstream investments to consider not only expected return but liquidity, costs of ownership, legal issues (including but not limited to partnership disputes and estate planning complications), and, most importantly, your goals for this money.
+Before making such decisions, weigh the options against more mainstream investments.
+Consider not only expected return but liquidity, costs of ownership, legal issues (including but not limited to partnership disputes and estate planning complications), and, most importantly, your goals for this money.
 For comparison, mainstream options would include the following:

-• Brokerage Accounts – invest in the long run without the liquidity constraints or tax advantages of retirement accounts.
-You can buy stocks, bonds, ETFs, etc., in these accounts.
+- Brokerage Accounts – invest in the long run without the liquidity constraints or tax advantages of retirement accounts.
+In these accounts, you can buy stocks, bonds, ETFs, etc.

 6. Review Potential Areas of Risk or Opportunity

-Take a moment to reflect on and update any debt arrangements or protections you have in place to tap into savings or protect yourself from unexpected expenses.
+Take a moment to reflect on and update any debt arrangements or protections you have in place.
+There may be opportunities to save money today or protect yourself or your loved ones from unexpected expenses in the future.
 For example, here are a few things to consider:

-Interest rates may be poised to come down in the coming months.
+Interest rates may come down in the coming months.
 If you have high-interest mortgages or student loans, look for an opportunity to refinance.
 However, if you carry a high-interest credit card balance, please pay that off first.

 Review any life, disability, homeowners, renters, or auto insurance policies to ensure you have the right level of coverage and the best rates.
 For instance, sometimes, you can reduce costs by agreeing to a higher deductible.
-Also, if you are in your mid-50s, now is potentially a great time to start considering long-term care insurance because your rates may still be relatively low.
+Also, if you are in your mid-50s, now is a great time to start considering long-term care insurance because your rates may still be relatively low. - Beneficiary Changes

 7. Prepare to File Taxes